Naticord/naticord/README.md

 Supports Windows 2000 - Windows 11 (Windows 2000 - Vista need proxy settings to work)

-Why make a native client or even a custom client at all?
-Well, it's because Discord's half baked web app is **shit**.
-So this was the answer.

-The official Discord app goes to 400MB idle while this can go all the way low to 25MB!

-Also feel free to make changes to the source!
-Make my code better as mine is pretty shit as it is, so I accept any PRs I get.

-The UI is also sort of inspired Windows Live Messenger (long live WLM)

 <a href="https://star-history.com/#n1d3v/naticord&Date">
  <picture>
    <source media="(prefers-color-scheme: dark)" srcset="https://api.star-history.com/svg?repos=n1d3v/naticord&type=Date&theme=dark" />